 Pruning complex relatedness network

 The first step of the relatedness pruning process is to identify sets of subjects that are related to each other.
 First, subjects that are not related with any other are removed from the kinship matrix.
 Next, pairs of subjects that are each related only to each other (related pairs) are identified and split according to the phenotype prioritization criteria (Figure 1A).
 The algorithm next proceeds stepwise increasing the relatedness group size to tackle more complex relatedness networks.
 To this end, KDPS employs two different strategies based on the user-specified fuzziness score (Supplementary Figure s1).
-Given a higher fuzziness score, the algorithm downplays the importances of complex network topology, de-prioritize the removal of individuals related to many other subjects, and prioritize the removal of individuals with lower phenotypic weights.
+Given a higher fuzziness score, the algorithm downplays the importances of complex network topology, de-prioritize the removal of individuals related to many other subjects and prioritize the removal of individuals with lower phenotypic weights.
 With lower fuzziness score, the algorithm adheres more closely to the network topology and prioritize the removal of individuals that are related to more subjects to minimize the number of subjects that need to be removed.
 With a fuzziness score of zero, the program adopts a simplified approach by prioritizing the removal of super-subjects.
 Super-subjects act as hubs, linked to multiple subjects within the network that are otherwise not related to each other or any other subjects in the study.
 This targeted pruning is particularly effective in cohort studies, where such super-subjects can constitute a considerable portion of the network.
 Conversely, with a fuzziness score greater than zero, a greedy algorithm is employed, sequentially eliminating subjects with the lowest phenotypic weight who are related to more than m - f subjects, where m is the number of related pairs of the subject in the cohort who is related to the most people, and f represents the fuzziness score.
 After each iteration, the algorithm recalculates m to reflect the current maximum number of relationships in the updated network, ensuring that the pruning criterion m − f dynamically adapts to the evolving structure of the cohort.
 This iterative update continues until no subject exceeds the relatedness threshold and helps maintain optimal pruning sensitivity as the network is refined.
 Eventually this iterative removal completes when only unrelated pairs remain, which are then subjected to a final work-up step.
 The culmination of this process is a curated list of subjects to be excluded, that is used to construct the cohort of unrelated individuals.

 Benchmarking the method performance using simulations